Liturgy and life collection

 Processing Information

-This collection has been minimally processed.
-Pre-existing documentation was verified where possible but has not been updated and was only minimally enhanced.
+This collection was minimally processed and described in 2014.
+Pre-existing documentation was verified where possible but was not updated and was only minimally enhanced.

 - Deteriorating or non-Catholic items